albill/albill.github.com/_posts/2005-02-15-household-repairs-resolved.markdown

 ---
+author: admin
+date: '2005-02-15 21:05:43'
 layout: post
+slug: household-repairs-resolved
+status: publish
 title: Household Repairs Resolved
-published: true
-meta: {}

-tags:
+wordpress_id: '399'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <P>I found a carpenter for the work that I need done on the front of the house.
 My neighbor across the street is a single mom with two teens.
 Her house is the